jonbnewman/mobx-store-provider/docs/local-state.md

      If your state is already contained in a `store` it makes it much easier to refactor and move around.

+That said, this may not fit you, your team, or your projects needs for one reason or another.

 ## Example

 For local or ephemeral state, it is recommended to define the `store` next to (or at least in the same directory as) the component it will be used in: